Relationship Pattern Report.

 Step 1: Brief assessment measures

-You will complete targeted evidence based questionnaires assessing attachment and relational patterns.
+You complete targeted evidence based questionnaires assessing attachment and relational patterns.

 Step 2: Personalised intake

-You will provide examples of your relationship experiences and patterns you would like to understand.
+You provide examples of your relationship experiences and patterns you would like to understand.

 Step 3: Report preparation